Nukie: Reception

 Witney Seibold of /Film writes that "Nukie is only remarkable for how undeniably terrible it is", noting that it appears on lists of the worst films ever made.
 Critic Brad Jones, the creator and star of the web series The Cinema Snob, selected Nukie as the worst film he has ever seen.
-British film magazine Total Film described Nukie as an "atrocity heralded by some as the 'most painful movie ever made'".
+British film magazine Total Film described Nukie as an "atrocity heralded by some as the 'most painful movie ever made.
 Total Film listed it in separate articles as the worst kids movie ever made and one of the worst science-fiction films ever made.
 HUMO also included it on a list of the worst science-fiction movies ever made, while AlloCiné listed it as one of the worst films of the 1980s.
 An article by Screen Rant argued that Nukie should be "in the conversation" regarding what is the worst movie ever made, but that its relative obscurity to other contenders hinders it from being designated as such.

-Simon Abrams of Politico compared Nukie to another E.T. the Extra-Terrestrial knock-off, Mac and Me.
+Simon Abrams of Politico compared Nukie to another film influenced by E.T. the Extra-Terrestrial, Mac and Me.
 Abrams wrote that Nukie was worse than Mac and Me, adding that it was "probably the most incompetent E.T. ripoff of any time period ...
 While Mac and Me was just rotten and ill-conceived, Nukie is uniquely perplexing."
 Comic Book Resources described it as E.T.s "most infamous imitator" and reported that it is "regarded as one of the worst movies ever made".